 Four data sources provide the input data for Scope 3 calculations.
-Primary data is multiplied by the relevant emission factors and secondary data is multiplied by the emission factors of Quantis - Scope 3 Evaluator Tool1:
+Primary data is multiplied by the relevant emission factors and secondary data is multiplied by the emission factors of Quantis - Scope 3 Evaluator Tool:

-Primary Data Sources

-- Waste and water: waste management figures in mass units and water consumption figures in volume units.
-They are used for calculating emissions from Category 5 Waste generated in operations (waste management and water treatment) and Category 1 Purchased goods and services (water supply emissions are calculated independently from Quantis). - Electricity and other fuels: consumption figures in energy units.
-They are used for calculating emissions from Category 3 - Fuel and energy related activities.

-- Secondary Data Sources

-- Cost of Sales and OPEX/Fixed Costs: Group consolidated spend-based figures that include the cost of sales (e.g. purchased products and services) and OPEX/Fixed Costs (e.g. employee salaries, maintenance expenditure, professional services...).
-Some OPEX/Fixed Costs categories (mainly the ones related to employee compensation) are excluded from the calculation in Quantis. - CAPEX figures: Group consolidated CAPEX.
-It does not have any breakdown by application (e.g. construction, IT...), but the breakdown can be estimated using more detailed CAPEX spreadsheets (e.g. Committed CAPEX...).
-The two categories that account for most of the CAPEX are construction & maintenance and IT services.
+- Primary Data Sources - Waste and water: waste management figures in mass units and water consumption figures in volume units.
+They are used for calculating emissions from Category 5 - Waste generated in operations (waste management and water treatment) and Category 1 - Purchased goods and services (water supply emissions are calculated independently from Quantis). - Electricity and other fuels: consumption figures in energy units.
+They are used for calculating emissions from Category 3 Fuel and energy related activities. - Secondary Data Sources - Cost of Sales and OPEX/Fixed Costs: Group consolidated spend-based figures that include the cost of sales (e.g. purchased products and services) and OPEX/Fixed Costs (e.g. employee salaries, maintenance expenditure, professional services...).
+Some OPEX/Fixed Costs categories (mainly the ones related to employee compensation) are excluded from the calculation in Quantis.

-1 The relevant emission factors were downloaded from Quantis - Scope 3 Evaluator Tool prior to the decommissioning of the online tool in August 2023.
+&lt;sup>1 The relevant emission factors were downloaded from Quantis - Scope 3 Evaluator Tool prior to the decommissioning of the online tool in August 2023.
 All references to Quantis in this document refer to these emission factors and not to the online tool itself.